-Political fundraising events are an essential part of any candidate’s race, big or small.
-Not only do they allow you to land big donors in person, they also let you get up close and personal with important members of your community, giving you outreach as well as fundraising potential.
+Political fundraising events are an essential part of any campaign, big or small.
+Not only do they allow you to land big donors in person, they also let you get up close and personal with important members of your community, enabling you to grow your base along with your dollars.

 Follow these steps to make sure your event is a fundraising success rather than a financial flop.